What Is An Inflammation?

 Natural Anti-inflammatories: Anti-inflammatory Herbs You Can Buy Over The Counter

 Natural anti-inflammatories are foods and herbs that naturally have an anti-inflammatory effect.
-Acne, bronchitis, osteoporosis, multiple sclerosis, high blood pressure, dementia or cancer.
-Hundreds of diseases can also be caused by chronic inflammation.
-A chronically high level of stress, food allergies, smoking.
-Environmental pollutants can cause inflammation in the body.
+Acne, bronchitis, osteoporosis, multiple sclerosis, high blood pressure, dementia or cancer, and hundreds of diseases can also be caused by chronic inflammation.
+A chronically high level of stress, food allergies, smoking, and environmental pollutants can cause inflammation in the body.

 An essential role in treating chronic inflammatory processes is the food you eat and the herbs you use.
 Important for a diet that should prevent or cure chronic inflammation is a high intake of antioxidants.
-These consist of vitamins, minerals, amino acids, essential fatty acids, trace elements.
-Phytochemicals.
+These consist of vitamins, minerals, amino acids, essential fatty acids, trace elements, and phytochemicals.

 Foods That Help Reduce Inflammation